 Now we are ready to proceed further in considering mediation and mystical experience.
-I will examine in turn three types of experiences: (1) the most radical: an experience of the divine, circumscribed both as to the number of participants and in time, where all sense of ordinary subject-object consciousness drops away; (2) the Tillichian model with its ubiquitous immediate experience of the divine beyond subject-object, albeit usually in the background, always accompanied by some subject-object consciousness; (3) the Jamesian model where some distinction between human subject and divine object remains at every point.
+I will examine in turn three types of experiences: (1) the most radical: an experience of the divine, circumscribed both in number of experiencers and in duration, where all sense of ordinary subject-object consciousness drops away (2) the Tillichian model with its ubiquitous immediate experience of the divine beyond subject-object, albeit usually in the background, always accompanied by some subject-object consciousness (3) the Jamesian model where some distinction between human subject and divine object remains at every point.

-I can think of two models for the first type, radical and exclusionary in the sense that subject-object consciousness completely rescinds.
-Of course, any serious scholar within the academy or a major world religion acknowledges that normal consciousness always correlates with neural activity.
+For the first type, radical and exclusionary in the sense that subject-object consciousness completely rescinds, two possible models come to mind.
+Of course, any serious scholar today acknowledges that normal consciousness always correlates with neural activity.
 Nevertheless, at least a few dualists regard this correlation as metaphysically incidental and inessential (for example, Eccles).
 This position is compatible with the further theory that when the subject-object component of consciousness, correlated with brain activity, fades away, pure consciousness, divine consciousness, the deeper essence of consciousness unmediated by any neural activity, remains.
-Whether or not anyone today explicitly advocates this theory, it does accord with some traditional mystical philosophy in at least Advaita Hinduism and Theravada and Mind-Only Buddhism.
+Whether or not anyone today explicitly advocates this theory, it does accord with the mystical philosophy of Advaita Vedanta.

-A more plausible model, however, holds that the brain does mediate an experience of identity with the divine completely transcending subject-object consciousness.
-This model, in keeping with the results of neuroscientific research, grants that various parts of the brain involved in ordinary consciousness differentiate or become quiescent.
-Note what this model entails: those mediating parts of the brain are utterly transparent to this pure divine consciousness.
-Though normally involved in subject-object consciousness, they do not color or filter this experience.
-Background body feelings, referred to earlier, in no way impinge on this state of consciousness.
+A more plausible model, however, holds that the brain does mediate an experience of identity with the divine that completely transcends subject-object consciousness.
+This model, in keeping with the results of neuroscientific research, grants that various parts of the brain involved in ordinary consciousness deafferentiate or become quiescent.
+Notice what this model entails: those mediating parts of the brain are utterly transparent to this pure divine consciousness.
+Though normally involved in subject-object consciousness, they do not color or filter this pure experience.
+Background body feelings (which Damasio contends we never escape) in no way impinge upon this state of consciousness.
 That one may achieve absolute knowledge unmediated by human language, culture, tradition, and bodies I regard as an Enlightenment conceit.
-Or more precisely, the conceit assumes that such human mediators have no effect on our knowledge-it assumes their absolute transparency to their object.
-(Unwittingly some radical postmodernists or poststructuralists end up replicating the error of the incidental nature of these human mediators through an unbridled constructivism, though now there is no concrete object to reach [Nikkel, forthcoming].)

-To say more about inductive evidence that mediation affects all human knowledge is beyond the scope of this article.
+Or more precisely, the conceit assumes that such human mediators have no effect on our knowledge-it assumes their absolute transparency to their object.2 To say more about inductive evidence that mediation affects all human knowledge is beyond the scope of this article.
 I concede the theoretical or logical possibility of the complete transparency of some human brains to a divine consciousness beyond subject-object.
 But I would note that the supporters of this model carve out an exception to the way the brain otherwise functions in knowing-albeit this alleged pure consciousness is an exceptional state.
-One does not need to be convinced as I am that mediation makes a difference in all knowledge to judge this model negatively.
-Those taking embodiment or evolutionary biology/ neuroscience seriously will likely find it implausible as well.
+One does not need to be convinced as I am that mediation makes a difference in all knowledge in order to judge this model negatively.
+Those taking embodiment or evolutionary biology/neuroscience seriously will likely find it implausible as well.
 For if our brains evolved in conjunction with our bodies as biological organisms, the evolution of brain structures able to function as a transparent conduit to a divine consciousness seems improbable.